Executive compensation in the United States

 In the United States, the compensation of company executives is distinguished by the forms it takes and its dramatic rise over the past three decades.
 Within the last 30 years, executive compensation or pay has risen dramatically beyond what can be explained by changes in firm size, performance, and industry classification.
-This has received a wide range of criticism leveled against it.
+This has received a wide range of criticism.

 The top CEO's compensation increased by 940.3% from 1978 to 2018 in the US.
 In 2018, the average CEO's compensation from the top 350 US firms was $17.2 million.
 The typical worker's annual compensation grew just 11.9% within the same period.
 It is the highest in the world in both absolute terms and relative to the median salary in the US.

 It has been criticized not only as excessive but also for "rewarding failure"—including massive drops in stock price, and much of the national growth in income inequality.
 Observers differ as to how much of the rise and nature of this compensation is a natural result of competition for scarce business talent benefiting stockholder value, and how much is the work of manipulation and self-dealing by management unrelated to supply, demand, or reward for performance.
 Federal laws and Securities and Exchange Commission (SEC) regulations have been developed on compensation for top senior executives in the last few decades, including a $1 million limit on the tax deductibility of compensation not "performance-based", and a requirement to include the dollar value of compensation in a standardized form in annual public filings of the corporation.